Quenched, bulge-dominated, but dynamically cold galaxies in IllustrisTNG and their real-world counterparts: How do they form?

 In Fig.~\ref{fig:merger_info}, we present, for all three types of galaxies, the key merging properties in the $z-\log\,\mu$ plane, where $z$ is the redshift when a merger occurs.
 The three panels from upper to bottom are colour-coded by $f_{\rm g}$, $\theta_{\rm orb}$, and $\theta_{\rm rv}$, respectively.
 A clear bimodal distribution of the merger mass ratio $\mu$ among both CQs and NEs is seen below $z\lesssim 0.7$.
 At the larger mass-ratio end, NEs have the highest merger mass ratios; CQs come next, while the large-$\mu$ peak for NDs is much less significant.
 This implies that the large-$\mu$ mergers may be responsible for the formation of the large bulge in CQs and NEs.
 We note that the distribution of $\mu$ at the smaller mass-ratio end systematically shifts and extends to lower values of $\mu$ towards $z=0$ for CQs and NEs in comparison to NDs, as a result of fixed galaxy resolution and the fact that the former samples are more massive than the latter.

 In terms of gas budgets during mergers, NDs as expected have experienced the most gas-rich mergers across the entire redshift range.
-It is worth noting that NEs (and their progenitors) have received nearly as high fractions (with respect to the stellar mass) of total gas as NDs have since $z\sim 0.5$.
-While at the large mass-ratio end, CQs (and their progenitors) have experienced the most gas-poor mergers among the three types of galaxies.
+It is worth noting that at the large mass-ratio end, NEs (and their progenitors) have experienced many gas-rich large-mass-ratio mergers since $z\sim 0.5$, while CQs (and their progenitors) have experienced the most gas-poor mergers among the three types of galaxies.

 From the perspective of merging orbits, CQs and NDs clearly have experienced more frequent low $\theta_{\rm orb}$ (prograde) mergers below $z=1$, while mergers for NEs come with all orbital angles $\theta_{\rm orb}$.
-The distribution of $\theta_{\rm rv}$ is showing a similar trend that most of the prograde merging trajectories (where $\theta_{\rm orb}\sim 0^{\circ}$) that CQs and NDs have experienced are close to tangential orbits (where $\theta_{\rm rv}\sim 90^{\circ}$), while NEs are seen to have more chances to experience radial mergers.
+The distribution of $\theta_{\rm rv}$ is showing a similar trend as $\theta_{\rm orb}$ on the $z-\log\,\mu$ plane, where the merging orbits that CQs and NDs have experienced are close to tangential orbits (where $\theta_{\rm rv}\sim 90^{\circ}$), while NEs are seen to have more chances to experience radial mergers ($\theta_{\rm rv}\sim 0^{\circ}$).
+It also implies that most of the prograde merging trajectories (where $\theta_{\rm orb}\sim 0^{\circ}$) that CQs and NDs have experienced are also tangential orbits (where $\theta_{\rm rv}\sim 90^{\circ}$).
 The difference in the merging orbits reveals a direct reason why NDs and CQs maintain their rotational kinematics and flat morphologies, while NEs become dynamically hot and thicken up.
 Our findings are also consistent with previous studies, which found that the dynamical friction in massive early-type galaxies may results in radial orbits for major mergers \citep{Pop_et_al.(2018)}, which play a crucial role in the formation of slow-rotating (prolate) galaxies (\citealt{Li_et_al.(2018a)}).
+We note that we have tried to carry out our statistic analysis above using two different snapshots as the snapshot of merging: (1) the snapshot when the incoming galaxy reached its largest stellar mass historically, after which the stellar mass starts decreasing due to tidal stripping (the currently used); and (2) the snapshot where the incoming galaxy was last identified.
+We confirmed that our main results keep unchanged under two different definitions.